mishide/Orthopedic_Classification/readme.md

 Project
 ========================================================

-<small><b>This project creates a predictive machine to label lumbar x-ray results as "Abnormal" or "Normal' in cases of Spondylolisthesis to reduce interpretive errors and increase consistency resulting in reduced costs and improved outcomes.</b>
+<small><b>This project creates a predictive machine to label lumbar x-ray results as "Abnormal" or "Normal for cases of Spondylolisthesis resulting in improved sensitivity.</b>
 </small>